willrorystone/MSc-Thesis-South-Asian-Population-Genetics/README.md

 # Pipeline for admixture analysis of South Asian populations
 This is the pipeline for I used for analysing the population structure and admixture patterns of South Asian populations in my MSc Thesis.
-All required .txt files such as ID lists and population maps that I used to carry out these analyses are included in the repository, in the **Files** folders.
+All required .txt files such as ID lists and population maps that I used to carry out these analyses are included in the repository, in the **Files** folder.

 ## Software required
 I carried out all analyses in MacOS Terminal and Rstudio.
 Here is a list of software programs I used in chronological order with links for downloads and documentation: